Syndactyly: Techniques

 Because the circumference of the conjoined fingers is smaller than the circumference of the two separated fingers, there is not enough skin to cover both digits once they are separated at the time of surgery.
 Therefore, the surgeon must bring new skin into the area at the time of surgery.
 This is most commonly done with a skin graft (from groin or anterior elbow).
 Skin can also be used from the back of the hand by mobilizing it (called a "graftless" syndactyly correction), which requires planning over a period of months prior to surgery.

 Complications

 The most common problem with syndactyly correction is creeping of the skin towards the fingertip over time.
 This is likely due to tension at the site of the repair between the digits.
 Additional surgery may be required to correct this.
 One critique of using skin grafts is that the grafts darken in the years after surgery and become more noticeable.
 Also, if the skin grafts are harvested from the groin area, the skin may grow hair.
 Finally, the fingers may deviate after surgery.
 This is most commonly seen in complex syndactyly (when there has been a bone joining of the fingers).

 History

+Drawing depicting a man with syndactyly and maybe phocomelia (Nicolas Huet the Younger, 1812).

 The earliest appreciation of syndactyly as a birth anomaly or burn-trauma can be traced back to the Andalusian Muslim surgeon Al-Zahrawi (d.
 1013 CE), known in the West as Abulcasis.
 The French barber surgeon Ambroise Paré also described syndactyly in the sixteenth century.

+Notable sufferers in modern times include Welsh comedian Rhod Gilbert, whose syndactyly affects two fingers of his left hand.